camedomotic-unofficial/came_domotic_unofficial/README.rst

 Contributing
 ------------
 We welcome contributions!
-For guidelines on how to help, check out our :doc:`contributing`.
+For guidelines on how to help, see `Contribute to the Project <https://came-domotic-unofficial.readthedocs.io/en/latest/contributing.html>`_.

 Acknowledgments
 ---------------